By Daniel Mayer, Threat Researcher

 These initial analysis tools, along with others, led the way for more robust analysis, such as internet-wide scanning for Team Servers and the automatic parsing of all openly accessible Beacons.
 Analysis at scale allowed for the creation of databases of uniquely identifiable configuration components, such as Malleable C2 profiles and watermarks, as well as more robust open-source tooling, such as Gal Kristal’s industry-standard configuration extractor and NCC Group’s impressive analysis toolset for analyzing, interacting with, and in some cases exploiting Cobalt Strike Infrastructure and Beacons.

 At this point, most mature security organizations are keeping close tabs on Cobalt Strike, what Team Servers exist at any given time, and known Malleable C2 configurations that are uniquely identifiable to specific threat actors.
 These are all steps in the right direction towards quelling the abuse of Cobalt Strike; so much so that some actors are trying to find a comparable framework to move to that is under less scrutiny, such as Sliver and Brute Ratel.
 While Cobalt Strike continues to work well for threat actors though, detection and tracking must continue to improve.
-To aid in detection, Google recently released high-fidelity YARA rules for all important components of Cobalt Strike, which have already been added to Stairwell’s Inception platform to ensure all files in our customer’s environments are continually scanned for indication of an intrusion.
+To aid in detection, Google recently released high-fidelity YARA rules for all important components of Cobalt Strike, which have already been added to the Stairwell platform to ensure all files in our customer’s environments are continually scanned for indication of an intrusion.

 To aid in tracking, we are releasing a stager decoder to help researchers and incident responders better understand how valuable information can be gleaned from just a few bytes of shellcode.